paultcochrane/blog-travis-ci-com/_posts/2014-09-3-travis-ci-gets-a-little-rusty.md

 to your `.travis.yml` file and you are good to go!

-By default this will test your project by installing Rust and Cargo nightly biniries.
+By default this will test your project by installing Rust and Cargo nightly binaries.
 If you need a specific version, all you need to do is add the following to your `.travis.yml`:

     language: rust